thekiltedartist/code_portfolio/README.md

 # code_portfolio
 This is a work in progress.
 It serves as a portfolio of sorts.
-Samples of code, be it personal projects or python code katas.
+Samples of code, be it personal projects, course work, or python code katas.